Connect with others who understand.

 “I feel like I want to claw my lips off, they are so itchy,” wrote one MyEczemaTeam member.
 “Can’t smile, can hardly talk, and it hurts to eat.”

-Symptoms of Eczema Around the Mouth and on the Lips
+Symptoms of Eczema Around the Mouth and Lips

 Symptoms of eczema around the mouth and on the lips are like any other type of eczema.
 These symptoms include: